Friday, May 30, 2025

 iii) are you not espousing a kind of pragmatism for natural science which contradicts what Aristotle wrote in the beginning of the Metaphysics: all men have by nature the desire to know ?

-We will address i) in a future post (the pragmatism of engineering makes manifest its essential link to ethics and human consciousness, contrary to the cold hypocrisy of purely theoretical science) ii) is easy to answer.
+ii) is easy to answer.
 The fact of the matter is that the extent and depth of the purely theoretical and mathematical underpinnings of much of medicine and engineering have been grossly and drastically exaggerated.
 Rather the legitimate and modest theoretical and formal apparatuses emerge naturally through the context of experimental feedback.
 It is as if somehow nature needed to say something and she somehow manages to say it in the most succinct and practical form, contrary to the shadowy, artificial and sickly proliferations of the theoreticians.
 The legitimate theoretical should be a tool for a tool, or rather a tool that should be designed to best operate on the tools of engineering.
 As for iii) this ideal of pure knowledge is found in philosophical psychology.
-And Aristotle can be considered (despite the presence in his work of material of a different nature) the founder of the monster of a purely theoretical and formal science divorced from engineering and welfare and divorced from a science of consciousness and phenomenology.
+And Aristotle can be considered (despite the presence in his work of material of a different nature such as the De Anima) the founder of the monster of a purely theoretical and formal science divorced from engineering and welfare and divorced from a science of consciousness and phenomenology.
 His theoretical science held back progress in applied and experimental science for centuries and helped justify misogyny, racism and colonialism.

 Wednesday, May 21, 2025